vakrathundaya/FirstAssignment/README.md

 * HTML elements were replaced with semantic HTML elements.
 * Alt text was added to images.
 * Explanatory comments were provided in the HTML document.
+* CSS selectors and properties are consolidated and organized to follow semantic structure.
 * CSS was reorganized to follow a logical structure
-    * some elements are renamed with semantic elements.
-    * Comments added to describe each modification.
 * A descriptive title was added
+* links all function correctly.
+* CSS file is properly commented
 Links
 ------